 Why are the leaves on my Calathea turning brown?

 Calatheas turn brown they are either underwatered, overwatered, exposed to mineral build-up in the soil, or exposure to direct sunlight.
 Overwatering and underwatering are dependent on the amount of water your Calathea is receiving.
 If insufficient, the foliage appearance would start changing, and if in excess, the soil would become soggy which is an unfavorable place for your Calathea to grow.
 Chemicals added to water contribute to mineral build-up in water.
 The most appropriate is the Rainwater for watering.
 In the absence of rainwater, distilled water can be used.

 We are convinced that the orbifolia plant isn’t as stressful as many claims, you only have to treat it right.
 Your plant will not tolerate mistakes with its type of soil, water, fertilizer, etc.

 - Unlike many other plants, pruning isn’t necessary for the calathea plant, however, you will need to get rid of dead, damaged, yellow, brown, discolored leaves.

 - We recommend that you prepare to re-pot your plant every one or two years.
-Ensure the pot which you’re moving your plant into is at least two inches bigger than the former.
+Ensure the pot in which you’re moving your plant is at least two inches bigger than the former.

 - The calathea orbifolia, like all other calathea plants, is not toxic, it can be kept around children and pets.